Bhandup: Transport

 Bhandup is connected with the rest of the city through the road network.
 The arterial road of Bhandup West is the Agra Road i.e. L.B.S.
 Marg, while Bhandup East is flanked by the Eastern Express highway.
 Four buses (numbers 144, 453, 545 and 603), however, pass through Bhandup East, as the area is relatively sparsely populated.
 There is also a special bus service in the mornings for female commuters, going from Bhandup to Andheri.
 There is also a special State Transport Bus service in the morning which run between Bhandup and CWC (Navi Mumbai) and Navi Mumbai Municipal Transport Corporation runs a bus (route no 144) through Bhandup East which plies between Andheri East and Airoli.

 Bhandup is also a railway station on the Central Line of the Mumbai Suburban Railway network, between KanjurMarg and Nahur.

 Schools

 There are over 35 schools in Bhandup.
-Most of these schools are affiliated with the Maharashtra State Board of Secondary and Higher Secondary Education.
+Notable schools include: